Trustly

 - The web service sends the request for processing the purchase by using Gate to the specified ecommpay URL.

-- The payment platform receives the request for processing the purchase from Gate.
+- The payment platform receives the request.

 - The Trustly service sends the payment result notification to the payment platform.